This is the history of F.N. van Vliet who, during his active life, was a police officer in Rotterdam, the Netherlands.

 His unique group of international medals was bought by a well known Dutch collector and author regarding medals in 1983 from the family.
 In 2003 a short article was written by this collector (Henny Meijer) for the the Dutch Order and Medal Study Association.

-I was able to buy this group from his estate earlier this year and did some more research on the group and its original owner so I now can write some more regarding his career.
+I studied this group and did some more research its original owner so I now can write some more regarding his career.

 Frederik was born in 1885 finished his High School (HBS) in 1905 and got married in 1914.
 His first role as police officer (Inspecteur 3e klasse) was in 1917 this indicates that he went through the nco ranks as can be seen in the photo above.
 After 1917 he also moved quickly through the officers ranks in the immigration (alien) police of Rotterdam where he would rise to the head of this department in 1928.

 Rotterdam was already one of the biggest ports of Europe at the turn of the 19th century so there were many ships, goods and people coming through the port of Rotterdam.
 That is why the immigration police was very important to the City of Rotterdam.
 Especially during world war 1 as the Netherlands were a neutral state.
 There was an enormous influx of refugees and also trade with the different countries in that war.
 This continued for quite some time after the war.